'You can't see' - Residents concerned about overgrown lots in Lower 9th Ward

 NEW ORLEANS- On Jourdan Avenue and Urquhart Street in the Lower 9th Ward, you'll notice flowers and balloons where 35-year-old Jarried Edwards lost his life.

 "It was just a tragedy to find him laying right there.
-It was a tragedy," Shantell Turner, Jarried Edward's girlfriend said.
+It was a tragedy," Shantell Turner, who knew Edwards, said.

-On Sunday, June 24 th, Edwards left his girlfriend Shantell Turner's home to make a quick run to the store.
+On Sunday, June 24, Edwards left Turner's home to make a quick run to the store.

 Less than three minutes later, Edwards was struck by a vehicle while he was riding on his motorcycle.